JimJam478/hr/spec.md

 ### Output:

-A folder directory called 'vcards' will be created.\
+A directory called 'vcards' will be created.\
 This directory will contain all the Vcards and QR codes.
 Note: If the directory 'vcards' already exists, an error will show up.